What is PD SELF?

 How often and when does it meet?

-The program has 9 sessions spread over 4 months.
-Each 2 hour virtual group session will meet two times a month at a time agreed upon by the local facilitators In addition, there will be small group meetings as a part of each session where participants will have an opportunity to meet with others in a small group discussion setting as we have found these to be the most effective in cementing the requisite behavioral adjustments that participants find most helpful.
+The program has 9 sessions spread over 4 months starting Wednesday, September 1, 2021 at 5 PM.
+In addition, there will be small group meetings as a part of each session where participants will have an opportunity to meet with others in a small group discussion setting as we have found these to be the most effective in cementing the requisite behavioral adjustments that participants find most helpful.

 How many people will attend each session?

-We are recruiting 30 to 40 newly diagnosed people with Parkinson’s and care partners (CPs) for each group.
-Each will then function as a closed, cohort group.
-This means the group will start and end together as a unit and no new members will be added, nor will guests (except for speakers) be generally permitted.
+We are recruiting 25 newly diagnosed people with Parkinson’s and care partners (CPs) for the Albany based group.
+The group will start and end together as a unit and no new members will be added, nor will guests (except for speakers) be generally permitted.

 Who delivers the program?